Nithishvikky/git/Task10/README.md

 ## Workflow of this task
 - Here I created `main`, `feature`, `bugfix/navbar` and `release/v1.0` branches.
-    -`main` – This is the main branch.
+    - `main` – This is the main branch.
 It holds the final and stable code.
     - `feature` – Used for adding new features.
 (In this case, I added a `login.js` file.)
     - `bugfix/navbar` – Used for fixing bugs.
 (I added a fix in the `index.js` file.)
     - `release/v1.0` – This branch prepares the code for version 1.0 release.
 We merged both the feature and bugfix here before going to main.